acoomes33/Recipe-App/README.md

 ## Recipe App

-This is a website that handles users and songs that they have entered into the system.
+This is a website that handles users,recipes, and comments that they have entered into the system.
 A user can sign up, log in, and log out.
-Once logged in, they can see an index of all songs associated with them, add a new song, edit, and delete songs.
-Users can only see data that is associated to their account.
+Once logged in, they can see an index of all recipes in collection, search recipes by name, see their profile, add a new recipe, edit, and delete recipes.
+Users can only edit data that is associated to their account.

 ## Installation